aparcar/qupskd/README.md

 Wireguard connection with the exchanged keys as PSK.

 > [!WARNING]
-> _uKMS_ does not manage sessions, and there may be brief intervals where the
+> quPSKd does not manage sessions, and there may be brief intervals where the
 > keys differ.
-[Wireguard] incorporates its own session management and
+[WireGuard] incorporates its own session management and
 > handshake mechanisms.
 Your downstream application should also address these
 > aspects.